 which program might be right for you.
 You can also go to the

-Eligibility Guide to get detailed information on eligibility
+Guide to get detailed information on eligibility criteria.

 Hoosier Healthwise is Indiana's health care program for

-children, pregnant women, and low-income families.
-There are
+children, pregnant women, and low income parents/caretakers.
+There

-several different program packages under Hoosier Healthwise that
+are several different program packages under Hoosier Healthwise

 *If you are a pregnant woman, you may be able to get coverage